Rare Historic Document Mysteriously Arrives at a Republican Party Office

 A 1785 document arrived unbidden in the mail.

-New Orleans historic document collector Stanley Klos with his copy of the 1789 Congressional Broadside printing of the 12 Articles, known as the Bill of Rights, passed by Congress on September 25, 1789.
+New Orleans historic document collector Stanley Klos with a copy of the 1789 Congressional Broadside printing of the 12 Articles, known as the Bill of Rights, passed by Congress on September 25, 1789.
 He is holding the Article First, which would have capped congressional districts in the House of Representatives at 50,000 residents.
 It is the only one of the original 12 amendments that has not been ratified by the states.
 Photo courtesy of Stanley Klos.

 When a mysterious package arrived at the offices of the New Hampshire Republican Party back in January, party leaders were shocked to discover inside the “Oath of Allegiance,” an obscure piece of state history, donated out of the blue by a New Orleans collector.